Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-03-16-from-tennessee-to-abisko.md

 <div class="article-text">

-After goodbyes were said.
-Next was the long haul flight.
-To my surprise I was seated next to someone from Tromso and a girl working in New York from Germany.
-With Stories shared, I did my best to pay of my debt.. of sleep.
+After goodbyes were said, next was the long haul flight.
+To my surprise, I was seated next to someone from Tromso and a girl working in New York from Germany.
+With Stories shared, I did my best to pay off my debt.. of sleep.
 On what will now be known as my least accommodating flight.

 <br/>